Mattias786/Food-checker/README.md

  - Explore future integration with online grocery stores, smart kitchen devices, or diet planning tools.

 # Acknowledgments
 Services providing similar features already exist, such as Yuka, NHS Health App.
-However, these often: offer very binary low quality variable scoring, lack personalisaiton and sustainability analysis, and don't adapt to the user over time.
+However, these often: offer very binary low quality variable scoring, lack personalisation and sustainability analysis, and don't adapt to the user over time.
 Food-Checker aims to bridge those gaps, combining AI, user experience design, and trustworthy data to create a smarter, more ethical way to shop.

+# Demo Website
+Check out our demo site at https://foodchecker.lovable.app/